 9).
-The next section as we roll up hill now is called Quiddelbacher Hohe.
-As we pass thru here, it's best to be somewhat towards
+The next section is an uphill called Quiddelbacher Hohe.
+As we pass thru here, it's best to be somewhat towards the

 10).
-The Benz now crests over the hill.
+The Benz crests over the hill.
 Up ahead, the track curves more sharply right.
 This area takes practice.
-You're
+Go from

-going to need to go from the left side of the track to the right, and back out again... it's a huge, fast-paced out-in-out.
-Although
+the left side of the track to the right, and back out again... it's a huge, fast-paced out-in-out.
+Although your

 for the gold.
 Again, this car's tires can handle the high-speed pressure.